 When you attend your appointment, you may be asked some questions about your injuries.
 Also, the expert may need to examine you.
 They may ask you to have other tests to confirm a diagnosis of an injury or illness, or so they can assess the severity of it.

-When your personal injury medical appointment has been completed, a medical report is normally produced by the medical expert that examined you.
+When your personal injury medical appointment has been completed, a medical report is normally produced by the medical expert who examined you.
 If you have chosen to hire a solicitor to support you, this report is usually sent to them.
 You can learn more in a later section of this guide about what you can do if there is a concern which means that you are not happy with the medical report following an appointment.

 How Much Of My Medical History Do You Need To Look At?